★★★★★ 'An eye-opening, awe-inspiring, extraordinary evening.’ The Stage

 With a cast of 22 performers and musicians, this is the story of the pinball-playing boy which has entertained and intrigued audiences for more than 40 years.
 A one-of a-kind theatrical event!

-Tommy will feature a creative use of audio description, captioning and British Sign Language interpretation which will enhance the experience for everyone.
-For more information, visit www.rampsonthemoon.co.uk The relaxed performance of this show will be 15 June 1.30pm.
+Tommy features a creative use of audio description, captioning and British Sign Language interpretation which will enhance the experience for everyone.
+For more information, visit www.rampsonthemoon.co.uk The relaxed performance of this show will be on 15 June at 1.30pm.

 Sat 10 Jun 1.30pm, Wed 14 Jun 6.30pm and Fri 16 Jun 6.30pm